 About the Questionnaire

 If the questionnaire shows only IRS wage totals, it means we do not have copies of any Form W-2 wage reports for your employees for that tax year.
-Otherwise, it shows that the Form W-2 wage totals we have in our records are less than those on the Forms 941, 943, 944 or Schedule H (Form 1040) returns you filed with the IRS.
+Or, it may show that the Form W-2 wage totals we have in our records are less than those that are on the Forms 941, 943, 944 or Schedule H (Form 1040) returns you filed with the IRS.

-We have enclosed a pamphlet entitled Name that includes information to help you complete the questionnaire.
-Also see “Reconciliation Process” at URL.
+We have enclosed a pamphlet entitled Name with information to help you complete the questionnaire.
+Or, you can go to “Reconciliation Process” at URL.

 For your convenience we have also enclosed a self-addressed envelope.
-If you cannot use the envelope, please mail the completed questionnaire and requested information only to:
+If you cannot use the envelope, please mail the completed questionnaire and requested information to:

 address

 We cannot correct your employees' wage records unless you give us the information that we requested.
-This information is important because it could affect your employees' rights to future Social Security benefits and the amount of those benefits.
+This information is important.
+It could affect your employees' rights to future Social Security benefits and the amount of those benefits.
 Please make sure that the information you give us will resolve the problem.
-Always keep your wage records for four (4) years to back up your wage and tax reports, should SSA or IRS have questions about them at a later date.
+Always keep your wage records for four (4) years to back up your wage and tax reports, in case SSA or the IRS have questions about them later.

 If We Do Not Receive This Information

-If you do not send the information we need to correct your employees' wage records, we will refer this matter to the IRS.
+If you do not send the information we need, we will refer this matter to the IRS.
 If the IRS finds that you made a reporting error, they may charge you a penalty.

 If You Have Any Questions

-If you have any questions that cannot be answered by the enclosed pamphlet or the website, please write to us at the above address or call us at phone between 7:00 A.M. and 7:00 P.M., Eastern time, Monday through Friday.
+If you have any questions not answered by the enclosed pamphlet or the website, please write to us at the above address or call us at phone between 7:00 A.M. and 7:00 P.M., Eastern time, Monday through Friday.

 _____________________________